-Asking a friend to join you for yoga class might include grabbing a power smoothie or a quick bite afterwards, turning your healthy exercise habit into a weekly date.
+Asking a friend to join you for an online yoga class in your backyard might also include a power smoothie or a quick bite.

 Updating your yoga routine may be as simple as stepping out of your comfort zone to try new practices and styles.
 Many seniors might be under the misconception that chair yoga is the only viable option for them, but that could not be further from the truth!